cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 This endpoint will reuse the IBC client libraries to verify that the misbehaviour headers would have fool the light client.
 Additionally, it’s crucial that the endpoint logic result in the slashing and jailing of validators under the same conditions as a light client agent detector.
-Therefore, the endpoint will ensure that the two conditions are met: the misbehaviour’s header contains the same block height, and the light client isn’t expired.
+Therefore, the endpoint will ensure that the two conditions are met: the headers in the misbehaviour message have the same block height, and the light client isn’t expired.

 After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module (TODO: code ref).